Initialization

 store.js

-Finally, the app needs to associated with your user prefix.
+Finally, the app needs to fetch the file index associated with your user prefix.
 Your file index contains the name of all your files.